-Islamic bank licensees must retain copies of the reports produced for their annual compliance review, as specified in Paragraph FC-4.3.1B, for at least five years.
-Licensees must also maintain for 5 years reports made to, or by, the MLRO made in accordance with Sections FC-5.1 and FC-5.2, and records showing how these reports were dealt with and what action, if any, was taken as a consequence of those reports.
+Conventional bank licensees must retain copies of the reports produced for their annual compliance review, as specified in Paragraph FC-4.3.1B, for at least five years.
+Conventional bank licensees must also maintain for 5 years reports made to, or by, the MLRO made in accordance with Sections FC-5.1 and 5.2, and records showing how these reports were dealt with and what action, if any, was taken as a consequence of those reports.